Firoz800528/Firoz800528/README.md

 ---

 ### 👨‍💻 About Me
-I’m a dedicated MERN Stack Developer based in Bangladesh 🇧🇩.
+I’m a dedicated Frontend Developer based in Bangladesh 🇧🇩.
-I love building full-stack applications using modern technologies like React, Node.js, and MongoDB.
+I love building Frontend applications using modern technologies like React, Node.js, and MongoDB.

 🌱 Currently:
 - Exploring Next.js and TypeScript